Exploring Regulatory Focus Theory and the Hedonic Principle

 For example, after a glorious week in Boston, visiting historical and educational landmarks, my wife and I began our voyage home.
 In the Seattle airport, we had a plane transfer that required moving from one terminal to another.
 A small airport subway system connects the terminals.
 Our particular transfer required taking the subway from one terminal to the main terminal, walking across the main terminal and catching a second train to a third terminal.

-We arrived at the station just as a station just as the train arrived, I felt hurried and anxious, pulling my wife to jump on the train before it left.
-My wife, worried that it may be the wrong train, the resisted my hurried impulse to jump on the train.
+We arrived at the station just as the train arrived, I felt hurried and anxious, pulling my wife to jump on the train before it left.
+My wife, worried that it may be the wrong train, resisted my hurried impulse to jump on the train.
 She thoroughly read the posted signs before any boarding decision to avoid getting on the wrong train.
 In this instance, I had a promotion focus (hurry, don’t miss the train) while she exhibited a prevention focus (careful don’t get on the wrong train).

 Same situation.
 Same goal.
 Different focus.
 In general, neither focus is inherently wrong.
 They both provide benefits.
 However, when weighed against specific situations one focus may be better than the other.
 Sometimes jumping on an opportunity may change our lives for the better.
 Other times the impulsive jump to action may be quite foolish.
 Overly security focused approaches often miss fortuitous opportunities.
 The train leaves the station before you can read the sign.
 Prevention and promotion focuses are primary components of regulatory focus theory.